agentstation/utc/README.md

 ## YAML Support

-The package includes YAML marshaling/unmarshaling methods (`MarshalYAML`/`UnmarshalYAML`) that implement the standard YAML interfaces.
-However, **YAML support is primarily used for testing** and requires an external dependency.
+The package includes full YAML marshaling/unmarshaling support through `MarshalYAML`/`UnmarshalYAML` methods that implement the standard YAML interfaces.
+Works with any Go YAML library that follows these interfaces.

 **Requirements for YAML testing**:
 - Go 1.21.0+ (required by go-yaml dependency)